Select Page

 The Successful Airlift

-Soviet Defeat and the End of the Blockade
+Soviet defeat and the AB end of the blockade

 Cold War Implications

-The outcome of the Berlin Blockade and Airlift had significant implications for the ongoing Cold War.
-The successful airlift demonstrated the resolve of the Western Allies and the United States in particular.
-It also highlighted the contrasting approaches and ideologies between the Soviets and the Western Allies, further deepening the divide.
+The result of the Berlin Blockade and Airlift had a profound influence on the activities of the Cold War.
+The ability to carry out this form of airlift showed the determination of the Western Allies and the United States most especially.
+It also added to the ideological differ also between the Soviets and the Western Allies in terms of methods, goals and agendas.

-In addition, the Berlin Blockade and Airlift marked an important turning point in the division of Germany.
-It led to the formal establishment of two separate German states: the Federal Republic of Germany (West Germany) and the German Democratic Republic (East Germany), solidifying the division until the fall of the Berlin Wall in 1989.
+Furthermore the Berlin Blockade and Airlift was also a significant event which lead to the division in Germany.
+It led to the formal establishment of two separate German states: These two states were the Federal Republic of Germany (West Germany) and the German Democratic Republic (East Germany) that established the physical division of the two that existed until 1989 and the breaking down of the Berlin Wall.

 Conclusion